Neil Wiley

-Neil Wiley OBE is an American intelligence official and military veteran who served as Principal Executive in the Office of the Director of National Intelligence (DNI) performing the duties of Principal Deputy Director of National Intelligence from May 13, 2020 until February 2021.
+Neil Wiley OBE is an American intelligence official and military veteran who served as Principal Executive in the Office of the Director of National Intelligence (ODNI) performing the duties of Principal Deputy Director of National Intelligence from May 13, 2020 until February 2021.

 Early life and education

 Born and raised in Baltimore, Maryland, Wiley attended the University of Maryland Baltimore County, where he studied Biological Sciences, Ancient History and Classical Languages.
 Wiley is married to Alison Michelli, a writer, and has 1 child.

 Career

 Wiley has held a large number of leadership positions in a wide variety of intelligence roles.
-In additional to Principal Executive at ODNI, he also served as the Chairman of the National Intelligence Council (NIC), and as Director for Analysis at the Defense Intelligence Agency (DIA), where he led their all-source analytic effort.
+In addition to Principal Executive at ODNI, he also served as the Chairman of the National Intelligence Council (NIC), and as Director for Analysis at the Defense Intelligence Agency (DIA), where he led their all-source analytic effort.
 Additionally, Wiley served the country in many different capacities prior to that: